Extracting thin film structures of energy materials using transformers: Methodology

 \subsection{Model architecture}

-\ModelName{} is constructed around a combined transformer encoder and MLP decoder neural network structure.
-This configuration captures complex, long-range dependencies in reflectivity data using the transformer encoder, which the MLP decoder then translates into thin film structural parameters.
+\ModelName{} is constructed around a combined transformer encoder and a simple linear encoder-decoder model as shown in the overall workflow chart \Cref{fig:ntrace_schematic}, which outlines the entire data processing pipeline—from raw measurements to refined structure prediction. \Cref{fig:schematic_multihead_attention} zooms in on the core component of this workflow, the transformer-based model, illustrating the multi-headed attention mechanism.

+As illustrated in \Cref{fig:schematic_multihead_attention}, the pre-processed and position-encoded reflectivity profile is ingested by a transformer encoder.
+Within this encoder, each attention head independently learns which specific portion of the reflectivity curve to focus on, using its learnable attention matrix to selectively extract relevant features while ignoring less pertinent information.
+This process results in a feature vector that represents a unique aspect of the input data.

 Typically, a larger hidden dimension of the transformer encoder, $d_\text{model}$, and more layers, $n_\text{encoder layers}$, result in a more expressive model.
 Similarly, a greater number of heads, $n_\text{head}$, allows the model to track more patterns simultaneously.

 However, although larger models tend to be more expressive, it is not practical to use them for every application due to the increased computational cost.
 It is better to find a balance between model size and correctness.
 For example, a smaller model that fits easily on a single graphics card is often more desirable than an extremely large model that provides only a slight improvement in prediction accuracy.